 Premarital agreements (also called prenuptial agreements or "prenups") are a common legal step taken before marriage.
 A prenup establishes the property and financial rights of each spouse in the event of a divorce.
-So while no is thinking about a divorce when they before they get married, about 1/2 of all marriages in America end up in divorce proceedings.
-So it is often prudent to at least consider a prenuptial agreement.
-Prenups often are used to protect the assets of wealthy spouses but also can protect family businesses and serve other important functions.
-Learn about your state's legal requirements for a prenuptial agreement and whether it is right for you.
+So while no one is thinking about a divorce when they get married, about one half of all marriages in America end up in divorce proceedings.
+So it's often prudent to at least consider a prenuptial agreement.
+Prenups are often used to protect the assets of wealthy spouses but also can protect family businesses and serve other important functions.
+Learn about your state's legal requirements for a prenuptial agreement and whether it's right for you.